gn-04/elefluent-privacy-policy/privacy-policy.md

 ## Third-Party Services

-Our App uses Google Authentication via Firebase.
-Please review Google's Privacy Policy to understand how Google handles your information: https://policies.google.com/privacy
+Our App uses Google Authentication.
+Please review Google's Privacy Policy to understand how Google handles your information.

 ## Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
-We will notify you of any material changes by posting the new Privacy Policy within the App and updating the "Effective Date" above.
+We will notify you of any material changes by posting the new Privacy Policy within the app and updating the "Effective Date" above.
 Your continued use of the App after such changes constitutes acceptance of the updated policy.

 ## Contact Us

-If you have any questions about this Privacy Policy or our data practices, please contact us at:
+If you have any questions about this Privacy Policy or our data practices, please contact us at: garrett@elefluent.com

-**Email:** [your-email@domain.com]
-**Address:** [Your Business Address]

 ---

-*This privacy policy was last updated on [Date].
+*This privacy policy was last updated on 9/17/2025.
 Please review it periodically for any changes.*